dart-lang/site-www/src/content/tools/pub/workspaces.md

 ```

 :::version-note
-Pub workspaces was introduced in Dart 3.6.0.
+Support for pub workspaces was introduced in Dart 3.6.0.

 To use pub workspaces, all your workspace packages (but not your dependencies)
-must have a SDK version constraint of `^3.6.0` or higher.
+must have an SDK version constraint of `^3.6.0` or higher.
 :::

 ## Interdependencies between workspace packages